aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 Stringify MUST be a a callback function that takes a Terminal Location and returns a string.

-This callback is NOT accessible to the customer, but is simply a bridge between the structured encryption layer and the database layer.

-For example, a DynamoDB callback might resolve a Path on an ItemMap and produce a string based on the type of the Terminal.
+The DynamoDB callback resolves a Path on an ItemMap and produces a string based on the type of the Terminal.

-### Examiner

-It can be important to know if a virtual field has a certain quality, defined as any of its parts having the quality.

-Examiner MUST be a a callback function that takes a Terminal Location and returns a boolean.

-For example, an DynamoDB callback might check to see if the top level field is encrypted or signed.

 ### Field Modifications